Thomas Mitchell (explorer): Story of the "bomerang" propeller

 The search for a method of screw propulsion of ships intrigued many inventors during the latter half of the 18th century and the beginning of the 19th.
 An Englishman, K. P. Smith, patented a screw propeller in 1836, and shortly afterwards Captain John Ericsson, formerly an officer of the Swedish army, patented another.

 On his travels, Mitchell must have been evolving the idea of his boomerang propeller—he spelled it "bomerang", while newspapers used "bomarang" and "boomerang."
 The first test was made in the Sydney Harbour in May 1852, an iron propeller being fitted to the "screw-steamer" Keera.
-The results of this trial were considered satisfactory, the ship's progress being calculated on two runs at 10 and a little over 12 knots, and Sir Thomas Mitchell took his Invention to England.
+The results of this trial were considered satisfactory, the ship's progress being calculated on two runs at 10 and a little over 12 knots, and Sir Thomas Mitchell took his invention to England.
 In 1853 the propeller was fitted to the Genova, and a trial was conducted on the Mersey.
 Then the Admiralty gave it a test on HMS Conflict.
 The Genova ran at 9.5 knots as against 8.5 with a screw propeller, and the Conflict 9.25 knots as against the screw propeller 8.75, and at a lower engine speed.
 The "boomerang" propeller can be simply described as a "screw" propeller with much of the blades close to the shaft, which contribute little to propulsion but much to drag, cut away, a principle which is well understood today.

 Family life

 Thomas and Mary Mitchell had twelve children: Livingstone, Roderick, Murray, Campbell, Thomas, Richard, Georgina, Maria, Emily, Camilla, Alicia, Blanche.
 Georgina and Maria died young, and Murray before 1847.
 Roderick became a Commissioner of Crown Lands and head of the Border Police in the Liverpool Plains district.
-Roderick was drowned and Campbell died during the last years of Mitchell's life.
+Roderick was drowned during the last years of Mitchell's life.
+Campbell discovered oil shale deposits and attempted to establish oil shale and coal mines; he died in 1883.

+Son Richard Blunt Mitchell (c.
+1857–10 June 1916) became a clerk of petty sessions in the Molong area in 1858, before returning in 1881 to Scotland after receiving a large inheritance on the death of his uncle and namesake Richard Blunt, settling in Peeblesshire.

+Camilla Victoria Mitchell married surveyor John Frederick Mann.
+Their son Gother Victor Fyers Mann was a prominent painter.

 His family enjoyed a privileged upbringing, and Blanche Mitchell, his youngest daughter, recorded her daily activities and social life in childhood diaries and notebooks.
 Her sister Emily married George Edward Thicknesse-Touchet, 21st Baron Audley.

 In 1841, Mitchell completed his new Gothic home, Carthona, on the water's edge in Darling Point, Sydney.

 Following Mitchell's death, his family moved to Craigend Terrace in Woolloomooloo.